If you haven’t been to the historic city centre of Bruges; otherwise known as the Venice of the north, why not plan a visit soon?

 - Half Moon Brewery – Walplein 26, 8000 Brugge – After you do the brewery tour, try the cozy dining area for lunch.
-If it’s cold, the fire should be going.
-Good place to lounge and gather.
+If it’s cold, the fire should be going and it’s a good place to lounge and gather.
 Flemish stew was delish, as was the asparagus with prosciutto; however my North Sea Shrimp croquettes were a bomb.
-Soft mushy faintly fishy filling inside a well fried tube didn’t have the texture or taste of shrimp.
-Maybe how they do croquettes in Belgium but wasn’t for me.

 - De Mosselkelder – Vismarkt 8 – Seeking sunshine once again we chose an outside table for lunch in the square around the corner from the Vismarkt.
 Next door to Gouden Karpel (too pricey) we found the Linguini with goats cheese, mozzarella and herbs here was delicious and a bargain for 16e.

-- Bruges is naturally not as crowded in winter or the off season.
-Try spring or fall.
+- Bruges is not as crowded in winter or the off season so do go in spring or fall.
 Christmas would be uber magical.

-- Climate is humid and warm during summer and with all the canals, there’s a mosquito problem, so take precautions.
+- Climate is humid and warm during summer with all the canals.
+There’s a bit of a mosquito problem, so take precautions.

 - If you’re traveling in off season, take layers.
-Bruges is close to the ocean and can be freezing cold with wind or warm and humid
+Bruges is close to the ocean and can be freezing cold with a cutting wind.

-- Wear your comfortable shoes as all streets and sidewalks are cobbled or paved with bricks.
-Some of the museums and the bell tower have steep stairs to navigate.
+- Wear your comfortable shoes as all streets and sidewalks are cobbled or paved with bricks and the bell tower has steep stairs to navigate.

 Ready to go?
 Start planning to hop on the Eurostar and check Bruges off your bucket list!